Defining Quantum Games: Characterising the Dimensions of Quantum Games

-Gordon \& Gordon defined quantum games as “computer games where the rules of the game are based on quantum principles, such as superposition, entanglement and the collapse of the wave function” \cite{gordon10}.
-With this description they wanted to make the distinction of their ‘quantum computer game’ called the \textit{Quantum Minesweeper} and computer games alike from quantum game theory, a formal mathematical theory including quantum strategies to classical game theory \cite{lee2002,du2002}.
-This definition was made to suit an educational tool and has since been cited as the definition for quantum games.
-Also more recently the term ‘quantum game’ has been referred to as “computer (or video) games with one or more of the phenomena from quantum physics embedded in their game mechanics” \cite{seskir2022}.
+Gordon and Gordon defined \textit{quantum computer games} as \textit{“computer games where the rules of the game are based on quantum principles, such as superposition, entanglement and the collapse of the wave function”} \cite{gordon2010}.
+They introduced this description to distinguish their ‘quantum computer game’, \textit{Quantum Minesweeper}, and computer games alike from \textit{quantum game theory}, a formal mathematical theory that incorporates quantum strategies into classical game theory\footnote{Also known as interactive decision theory, the theory surrounding optimal strategies related to decision making.} \cite{gordon2010}.
+Although this definition was initially intended for a specific educational tool, it has since been cited as the definition of \textit{quantum games}.
+More recently the term \textit{quantum game} has been referred to as “\textit{computer (or video) games with one or more of the phenomena from quantum physics embedded in their game mechanics}” to refer to a set of quantum physics-related computer games designed for educational purposes \cite{seskir2022}.

-After the recent rise in the number of games that refer to or mirror quantum physical phenomena and in particular the birth of games running on quantum computers, these definitions are not enough.
-Quantum computers not only offer a way to design circuits to test out these game theoretic quantum strategies, but have also more to offer for games.
-The connection of a game to quantum physics can be complex and this paper aims to bring clarity to the dimensions of quantum games.
-We propose a three-dimensional way for defining and inspecting quantum games.
+Given the recent increase in games that refer to or mirror quantum physical phenomena in a more inspirational way, as well as the rise of analogue games referencing quantum physics and games running on quantum computers, these definitions are no longer sufficient.
+Quantum computers not only allow the design of circuits to test game-theoretic quantum strategies \cite{du2002}, but they also offer much more for games.
+The connection between a game and quantum physics can be complex, and this article aims to bring clarity to what quantum physics-related games are.\\